Italy renews attempt to form a government and end turmoil

 Shares in Italian banks also recovered a little ground after five straight days of losses.

-Additional reporting by Steve Scherer, Gavin Jones, Giselda Vagnoni, Steve Jewkes, Dhara Ranasinghe, Helen Reid, Sujata Rao, Marc Jones and Michael Nienaber; Writing by Mark Bendeich; Editing by Richard Balmforth
+Additional reporting by Steve Scherer, Gavin Jones, Giselda Vagnoni, Steve Jewkes, Dhara Ranasinghe, Helen Reid, Sujata Rao, Marc Jones, Michael Nienaber and Antonio Denti; Writing by Mark Bendeich; Editing by Richard Balmforth